Roles & Responsibilities of HR Managers in Growing Organizations

 • Hands-on experience with Human Resources Management Software (including payroll systems and ATS)

-• Solid understanding of labor legislation
+• Solid understanding of labour legislation

 • Excellent communication abilities